 - If a process does not have "enough" pages, the page-fault rate is very high.
 This leads to:

 - low CPU utilization

 - operating system spends most of its time swapping to disk

-- Thrashing = a process is busy swapping pages in and out

 - Questions:

 - How do we detect Thrashing?

 - What is best response to Thrashing?